michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 The expected result is to get an overview of energy consumed vs superfluous.

 Let’s show the consumed energy above the X-axis.
 In my case, it consists of consumed solar and purchased energy.
-The energy injected into the grid as well as stored in the battery is considered the superfluous one.
+The energy injected into the grid as well as stored in the battery is considered superfluous.

 For this task, we need the following query: